jsvine/pdfplumber/README.md

 ## Demonstrations

 - [Using `extract_table` on a California Worker Adjustment and Retraining Notification (WARN) report](examples/notebooks/extract-table-ca-warn-report.ipynb).
 Demonstrates basic visual debugging and table extraction.
 - [Using `extract_table` on the FBI's National Instant Criminal Background Check System PDFs](examples/notebooks/extract-table-nics.ipynb).
 Demonstrates how to use visual debugging to find optimal table extraction settings.
-Also demonstrates `Page.crop(...)` and `Page.extract_text(...)`
+Also demonstrates `Page.crop(...)` and `Page.extract_text(...).`
 - [Inspecting and visualizing `curve` objects](examples/notebooks/ag-energy-roundup-curves.ipynb).
+- [Extracting fixed-width data from a San Jose PD firearm search report](examples/notebooks/san-jose-pd-firearm-report.ipynb), an example of using `Page.extract_text(...)`.

 ## Acknowledgments / Contributors